Meaning of Foreign Exchange

-Foreign exchange transactions include all conversions of currencies which may be done by a traveler on an airport kiosk or billion-dollar payments made by financial institutions and governments.
-The growth in globalisation has led to a massive increase in a number of foreign exchange transactions in the recent years.
+Forex transactions include all conversions of currencies that may be done by a traveler on an airport kiosk or billion-dollar payments made by financial institutions and governments.
+The growth in globalization has led to a massive increase in the number of foreign exchange transactions in recent years.

-The following are the types of foreign exchange transactions:
+The following are the types of forex transactions:

 This method of transaction is the fastest way to exchange currencies.
 Spot transaction refers to the exchange or settlement of the currencies by the buyer and seller within two days of the deal without a signed contract.
 The Spot Exchange Rate is the prevailing exchange rate in the market.